Karuna Center for Peacebuilding

-Karuna Center for Peacebuilding (KCP) is a 501(c)(3) non-profit organization based in Amherst, Massachusetts.
+Karuna Center for Peacebuilding (KCP) is a 501(c)(3) non-profit organization based in Western Massachusetts.
 The stated mission of KCP is to empower people divided by conflict to develop mutual understanding and to create sustainable peace.
 The organization was named for the Sanskrit word for compassion.
-The organizations efforts in facilitating "post-conflict reconciliation" has led to active programs in more than 30 countries.
-They have co-implemented programs with the United States Agency for International Development, United States Department of State, United States Institute of Peace, and Fund for Peace, among others.
+The organization's efforts in facilitating conflict transformation have led to active programs in more than 30 countries.

 History and purpose

 KCP provides educational training programs in conflict transformation and inter-communal dialogue in communities experiencing deeply rooted conflict.
 With a focus on relational peacebuilding, KCP facilitators aim to create a context in which shattered communal relations can be healed and programs fostering coexistence can be established and tested.
+Rather than maintain permanent satellite offices, KCP aims to establish and support locally-led organizations, networks, and processes that continue to work independently to prevent violence and develop mutual understanding in their local context.

-KCP was founded in 1994 by Dr. Paula Green, who came to the field of peacebuilding with a background in intergroup relations, counseling psychology, Buddhist meditation, and nonviolent activism.
-Dr. Green is a professor Emeritus at the School for International Training Graduate Institute, as well as the founder of the graduate certificate program, Conflict Transformation Across Culture (CONTACT) located on the SIT Vermont campus and in South Asia.
-She was joined in this work in 2002 by Olivia Stokes Dreier, who became Executive Director of KCP on June 1, 2010.
+KCP was founded in 1994 by Dr. Paula Green, who came to the field of peacebuilding with a background in intergroup relations, counseling psychology, Buddhist meditation, and nonviolence.
+Dr. Green was a professor Emeritus at the School for International Training Graduate Institute, as well as the founder of the graduate certificate program, Conflict Transformation Across Culture (CONTACT) located on the SIT Vermont campus and in South Asia.